Remote Control

 10 Ways to Fix Android Phone Keyboard Not Showing Up Quickly

-It's super frustrating when your Android keyboard won't show up just when you need to type a message or email.
-This issue is fairly common among Android users, but the good news is that you may not need to head to a repair store to fix it.
+It's really frustrating when your Android keyboard doesn't appear just when you need it.
+Many Android users face this issue, but the good news is you might not need a repair shop to fix it.

 Why Android Phone Keyboard Not Showing Up?